Hardik-Raj-Kapoor/Health_Risk_Prediction/Health_Risk_Prediction_with_tkinter.md

 + Python 3.7+
 + Libraries: `pandas`, `numpy`, `requests`, `scikit-learn`, `tensorflow`, `tkinter`, `matplotlib`, `seaborn`
 + API Keys for OpenWeather and Visual Crossing

+##  Example
+Upon entering **"New York"** and clicking **Predict Health Risk**, you will see a Google Maps window showing New York's location and a table with 30-day environmental data, with color-coded risk levels.